lukcic/devops/AWS/SysAdmin/Others.md

 ---

 ## Elastic Beanstalk
 Platform as a Service.
 Layer that use all the components: EC2, ASG, ELB, RDS.
 Free service - payment for used resources.
+Based on CloudFormation templates.

 Architecture models:
 * single instance - for dev environments
-* LB + ASG - for production or preproduction web apps
+* LB + ASG - for production or pre-production web apps
 * ASG only - for non-web apps in production (using queue)

 Components: